 Erotic fiction is very popular, but finding ways to promote erotica ebooks is a challenge.

-However, there are ways to attract and gain readers, and the best news is that they are, in fact, all free.
-(Or close to, anyway.)
+However, there are ways to attract and gain readers, and the best news is that they are, in fact, mostly free.

-Here are nine ideas you can use to help sell more of your erotic ebooks.
+Here are nine ideas you can use to help sell more of your erotic fiction ebooks.

 1. Have a great blog.